MooersLab/writingLogTemplate/README.md

 ## Background
 This document is a tool for narrowing your focus and sustaining momentum on one specific writing project.
 We know others who have suggested keeping a writing diary, but these diaries are not project-specific.
-We think keeping the document specific to one project is essential to narrow one's focus.
+Keeping the document specific to one project is essential to narrow one's focus.

 Busy academics often have to work on several writing projects in a given week because they do not have the luxury of working on one writing project at a time.
 The one project-at-a-time approach has a lower cognition load, but it also gives the subconscious less time to develop ideas in the background of one's mind.